 When it comes to making money with music and growing your audience, most of your opportunities will come from your connections.
 Technology can help facilitate your operations and communication, but it’s people who make things happen.

-Knowing how to meet and connect with the right people can pay off in your music career.
+Knowing how to network in the music industry can pay off in your music career.
 While this takes time, energy, social skills, and courage, with the right techniques, you can grow your network and boost your career, because:

 - Your connections can create music business opportunities.
 You’ll want to grow your business contacts to include people like bookers, venue owners, music supervisors, app developers, and more so you can generate additional income opportunities beyond music sales, streaming, and merchandise sales.